How hypnosis can help your eating problem

 Binge eating involves a person consuming an unreasonably heavy amount of food in one sitting.
 This is normally done with high-calorie, fatty foods.
 Binges may be a spontaneous response to emotions such as anxiety and stress, or they may be planned.
 Binges may entail a mania or loss of control.

-Hypnotherapy has proven to be an invaluable tool in the treatment of eating disorders.
-Hypnosis will use the power of suggestion to change the wrong habits and thoughts to do with eating disorders.
-If the root of the disorder is known, regression hypnotic techniques can be helpful, as they tap into the subconscious to uncover the surrounding events and causative agents of the eating disorder.
-Neuro-linguistic programming may also be involved in hypnotherapy for eating disorders.
-It can help you recall how you dealt with emotions before the disorder.
+Hypnotherapy has proven to be an invaluable tool in the treatment of eating problems.
+Hypnosis will use the power of suggestion to change the wrong habits and thoughts to do with eating.
+If the root of the problem is known, regression hypnotic techniques can be helpful, as they tap into the subconscious to uncover the surrounding events and causative agents of the problem.
+Neuro-linguistic programming may also be involved.
+It can help you recall how you dealt with emotions before the problem began.

-Positive suggestions during hypnosis can help one change the way he or she perceives him or herself.
+Positive suggestions during hypnosis can help one change the way they perceive themselves.
 A major part of recovery is getting sufferers to love themselves again.
 Learning new lines of thinking about eating will also improve a person’s relationship with food.

 By dealing with stress and anxiety as well as low self-esteem and low self-confidence, hypnosis can help one relax and ultimately improve one’s total well-being.